Engineering

 To create an engineering-initiated user story, follow the user story drafting process.
 Once your user story is created using the new story template, make sure the ~engineering-initiated

-label is added and the engineering output and architecture DRI (@lukeheath) is assigned.
+label is removed, and the engineering output and architecture DRI (@lukeheath) is assigned.

 What happens next?
-The engineering output and architecture DRI reviews engineering-initiated stories weekly.
+The engineering output and architecture DRI reviews and triages engineering-initiated stories weekly on the engineering board.

-If there are product changes (i.e. interface, documentation, or dependency changes), the story is added to the "New requests" column on the drafting board.
+If there are product changes (i.e. interface, documentation, or dependency changes), leave the default labels in place so that it is triaged on the product drafting board.

 If there are no product changes, and the DRI decides to prioritize the story, the story is added to the "Specified" column on the drafting board so that it can be estimated.